This is the multi-page printable view of this section. Click here to print.

 True No Success {Multipath I/O}

-If you are not an Active Directory Member, skip this procedure.
-The Initiator Port Address needs to be modified only if you are an Active Directory Member.
+If you are not an Active Directory member, skip this procedure.
+The Initiator Port Address only needs to be modified when you are an Active Directory member.

-• iqn is generated based on the Hostname, but when joined to Active Dicrectory it changes to DNS format.
+• iqn is generated based on the hostname, but when joined to Active Directory, it is changed to DNS format.

-Based on the basic hostname, it is registered in Storage, so for iqn.1991-05.com.microsoft:iqn01.scp.com, iqn01 is the Hostname.
-Remove DNS information and change it to the name registered when creating the OS in the user Console, such as iqn.1991-05.com.microsoft:iqn01.
+Since it is registered in Storage based on the default hostname, for iqn.1991-05.com.microsoft:iqn01.scp.com, iqn01 is the hostname.
+Remove the DNS information and change it to the name registered when creating the OS in the user Console, such as iqn.1991-05.com.microsoft:iqn01.

 Color mode